mariusavram123/cisco-notes/ENCOR/Wireless-signals-and-modulation.md

 - Remember that more complex modulation and coding schemes can be used to transport more date when the SNR is high

-- As a receiver gets farther away from a transmitter, the RSSI (and SNR) decreases
+- As a receiver gets further away from a transmitter, the RSSI (and SNR) decreases

 - More basic modulation and coding schemes are needed there because of the increase in noise and the need to transmit more data